 Minca, Santa Marta, Magdalena, Colombia

-package using data from Colombia.
+In this section, we’ll explore key functions inside the sf package using data from Colombia.
 Colombia is considered one of the world’s most “megadiverse” countries, hosting close to 10% of the planet’s biodiversity.
 Per square kilometer, there are more bird, amphibian, butterfly, and frog species in Colombia than anywhere else on Earth.
 Here, ill-planned road development poses a significant threat to habitat fragmentation, wildlife movement, and water flows.
 The Colombian government has developed a broad set of guidelines for sustainable road development, called the Lineamientos de Infraestructura Verde Vial (LIVV) or Green Road Infrastructure Guidelines (GRI).
 The GRI is mandatory for all national roads across Colombia.

 Learning Objectives